kees-z/DuplicatiDocs/docs/06-advanced-options.md

 ### backup-test-samples
 `--backup-test-samples = 1`
-After a backup is completed, some files are selected for verification on the remote backend.
-Use this option to change how many.
-If this value is set to 0 or the option --no-backend-verification is set, no remote files are verified
+After a backup is completed, some files (in each file categoy: dblock, dindex, dlist) are selected for verification on the remote backend.
+Use this option to change how many files in each category should be tested.
+If this value is set to 0 or the option --no-backend-verification is set, no remote files are verified.

 ### block-hash-algorithm
 `--block-hash-algorithm = SHA256`